top of page

 When you have booked

-Once you have booked a spot on the Comprehensive Guide Course, you will receive a welcome letter with specific pre-course information.
+Once you have booked a spot on the Comprehensive Guide Course, you will receive a confirmation email, followed by a Practical Information email, with specific pre-course information.
 This will include the exact meeting times, location details, how to get there, what to bring (gear list) and what to expect.
 Please note that this information is provided after booking.

 Arrival and Departure

-The course itself is 7 days of training; however, in the interests of maximising course delivery and instructor contact time, participants will need to arrive the afternoon/early evening the day before the course start date, where they will be welcomed and met by our instructors.
-Participants will depart in the afternoon on the final day of the course (unless booked on the assessments; then you will depart the morning after the last day of assessment).
-The EGA will inform you of the exact time you need to arrive and depart, which will be the same time for all participants.
-This information is provided after booking.
+The course itself is 7 days of training; however, in the interests of maximising course delivery and instructor contact time, participants will need to arrive in the afternoon/early evening the day before the course start date.
+Participants will depart the morning after the last day of your program.
+The EGA will inform you of the exact time you need to arrive - and depart, which will be the same time for all participants.
+This information is provided in the Practical Information email mentioned above.

 Facilities

 The training takes place both outside and indoors.
 We will spend a lot of time on the water, on the beach, in green areas, and indoors at the EGA Venue.
-At the venue, students will have coffee and tea available, including cow and oat milk.
+At the venue, students will have coffee, tea, multiple milk options and sugar available throughout their time with us.

 Accommodation

 We offer accommodation on-site, at our training facility, referred to as the EGA venue.
-You're more than welcome to organise your own accommodation and stay off-site but we do encourage participants to stay on-site and engage in the full immersive learning experience, living with and getting to know your fellow students.
-It's also a fantastic way to see how it might be to stay close together with others, which is your reality onboard expedition ships.
-You can read more about the EGA venue here
+You're more than welcome to organise your own accommodation and stay off-site, but we do encourage participants to stay on-site and engage in the full immersive learning experience, living with and getting to know your fellow students.
+It's also a fantastic way to see what it might be to stay close together with others, which is your reality on board expedition ships.

-If you wish to book our accommodation, please choose the 11-night option if you are doing a Comprehensive Guide course followed by the Comprehensive PTGA Assessment and the 8-night option if you are doing a stand-alone Comprehensive Guide course.
-Please note that you will leave in the morning of the last day of the course if you are booked on a stand-alone Comprehensive Guide Course.
+If you wish to book our accommodation, please choose the 11-night option if you are doing a Comprehensive Guide Course followed by the EGA Comprehensive PTGA Assessment and the 8-night option if you are doing a CGC Stand-Alone.

-On completion of the Comprehensive Guide Course, you'll receive a 'Certificate of Training' from the Expedition Guide Academy outlining the course content covered.
-This is not only useful to you in your personal training development, but it is also useful to companies - potential employers.
+On completion of the Comprehensive Guide Course, you'll receive a 'Training Certificate' from the Expedition Guide Academy outlining the course content covered.
+This is not only useful to you in your personal training development, but it is also useful to companies and potential employers.
 Since the EGA is an accredited training provider, this certificate is approved by the PTGA.
 Use this certificate to outline what you have been training, when you apply for your job as an expedition guide.

 Qualification and assessment